jinchenxiangdan/LeetCodeAnswers/README.md

 # LeetCodeAnswers
 This repository will have the simple answers for [LeetCode](https://leetcode.com/).

-However, **The answers in this res may NOT the easiest answers**, if you know easier answer, please share your answer to me.
+However, **The answers in this res may NOT the optimal answers**, if you know better answer, please share your answer with me.

 Thanks
 ## TODO